Best Buy bread makers

 Our tests have also uncovered bread makers that will leave you with disaster loaves that are dense, have sunken tops and big holes, making them destined for the bin instead of your plate.
 Make sure you use the results of our tough bread maker tests to buy the best bread maker for your budget, and avoid the worst.

 - In each bread maker we bake nine loaves of bread and rate them all for appearance and texture.
 This means we can tell you which bread makers consistently make great bread.

 - We test bread makers for the quality of the finished loaf on different settings and baking speeds.
 So you know you'll be getting great results with a Best Buy bread maker, no matter what type of loaf you're making.

 - A Best Buy bread maker will be easy to use and quieter than other models we've tested.

-Sign up today for a £1 Which? trial to unlock our bread maker recommendations and to get access to all the reviews on our site.
+Join Which? today to unlock our bread maker recommendations and to get access to all the reviews on our site.

 Already a member?
 Log in now.